easolhq/easolhq.github.io/docs/guides/pricing_and_payments/per_person_unit_or_night.md

 ## Experience Products

-If `variant.is_priced_per_person` returns true if it is a per person variant, and false if it is a per unit variant.
+If `variant.is_priced_per_person` returns true it is a per person variant, and false if it is a per unit variant.

 ### Per person
 Per person pricing is very straight forward to display;